Our Reserve

 THE HAARWEGSKLOOF RENOSTERVELD RESERVE

-The ORCT has since renovated infrastructure on the homestead and established the first-ever Renosterveld Research and Visitor Centre, as well as self-catering accommodation.
+The ORT has since renovated infrastructure on the homestead and established the first-ever Renosterveld Research and Visitor Centre, as well as self-catering accommodation.

-Dr Odette Curtis, Director of the Overberg Renosterveld Conservation Trust
+Dr Odette Curtis-Scott, Chief Executive Officer of the Overberg Renosterveld Trust

 STAY IN THE RENOSTERVELD RESERVE

-We are extremely proud to share this incredible gem with you.
 Enjoy the natural surroundings – the rich plant life, the animals and birds, and the crystal-clear country air.
 And contribute to the important work we are doing here.
-The Reserve is also close to De Hoop Nature Reserve and you can also take a trip down to visit our partners at Sijnn Wines on the Breede River at Malgas, where they are also conserving Renosterveld.
+The reserve is close to De Hoop Nature Reserve and you can also take a trip down to visit our partners at Sijnn Wines on the Breede River at Malgas, where they are conserving renosterveld.

 THE CONSERVATION SIGNIFICANCE OF HAARWEGSKLOOF

-Haarwegskloof, together with its two neighbours, Luiperdskop and Plaatjieskraal, comprises the largest and most contiguous extant lowland Renosterveld that remains in the Overberg and therefore on Earth.
-Together these three properties comprise about 1500 ha Eastern Rûens Shale Renosterveld.
-Haarwegskloof is about 500ha in size, with about 80% being virgin land, the remainder being previously ploughed (recovering) lands.
-The Reserve contains a substantial diversity of species and particularly, many rare and threatened birds and plants.
+Haarwegskloof, together with its two neighbours, Luiperdskop and Plaatjieskraal, comprises the largest and most contiguous extant Lowland Renosterveld that remains in the Overberg and therefore on Earth.
+Together these three properties comprise about 1,500 ha Eastern Rûens Shale Renosterveld.
+Haarwegskloof is about 500 ha in size, with about 80% being virgin land, while the remainder is previously ploughed (recovering) lands.
+The reserve is home to a diversity of species and particularly many rare and threatened birds and plants.

 PLANTS

-Three of the 6 recently discovered endemic plants are found on the Reserve and one, Polhillia curtisiae, is only known to grow here.
+Three of the six recently discovered endemic plants are found on the reserve and one, Polhillia curtisiae, is only known to grow here.
 Many other rare and endemic species, particularly those occurring only in quartz outcrops, grow on Haarwegskloof.

 BIRDS

 See birds like the Black Harrier, listed as Endangered, and the Denham’s Bustard, listed as Vulnerable.
 Their numbers have declined significantly over the years, due to habitat loss and other challenges.
-Our Renosterveld offers the perfect habitat for these and a host of other birds.
-In fact, we’ve found three pairs of Black Harriers breeding on the Reserve.
+Our renosterveld offers the perfect habitat for these and a host of other birds.
+In fact, we’ve found many pairs of Black Harriers breeding on the reserve.

 MAMMALS

-The Reserve hosts a variety of wonderful and secretive mammals.
-Like the Aardwolf – an elusive mammal that looks like a small hyena, but eats only insects.
-This animal has been affected by habitat loss in the Overberg, and is now very rare in our region.
+The reserve hosts a variety of wonderful and secretive mammals.
+Like the aardwolf – an elusive mammal that looks like a small hyena, but eats only insects.
+This species has been affected by habitat loss in the Overberg, and is now very rare in our region.

 HISTORY & BACKGROUND

-In 2014, the ORCT raised sufficient funds to restore the existing homestead and establish the first-ever Renosterveld Research & Visitor Centre.
-This Reserve and Centre is now a flagship locality for Renosterveld conservation in the Overberg and the world.
-The Centre is a hub for post-graduate students to carry out research on the Overberg’s Renosterveld, while also providing ecotourism and education opportunities which will i) grow awareness about the plight of renosterveld and ii) generate an income for the ORCT so that management becomes more sustainable.
+In 2014, the ORT raised sufficient funds to restore the existing homestead and establish the first-ever Renosterveld Research & Visitor Centre.
+This reserve and centre are now a flagship locality for renosterveld conservation in the Overberg and the world.
+The centre is a hub for post-graduate students to carry out research on the Overberg’s renosterveld, while also providing ecotourism and education opportunities which will not only grow awareness about the plight of renosterveld, but also generate an income for the ORT so that management becomes more sustainable.

 More about the Renosterveld Reserve